Damian Hurley: Career

 In July 2016, it was announced that Hurley had been cast as Prince Hansel von Liechtenstein in The Royals, an E! series which stars his mother as the Queen of the United Kingdom.
-Hansel plays a reality TV star in the December 2016 episode "Aye, There's the Rub".
+Hurley plays a reality TV star in the December 2016 episode "Aye, There's the Rub".
 He reprised the role in the April 2018 episode "My News Shall Be the Fruit to That Great Feast".

 In September 2018, Hurley was signed by model agency Tess Management.

-In July 2019, Hurley fronted Pat McGrath’s ‘Sublime Perfection’ campaign.
-Hurley told Vogue, “It feels strange being referred to as a model” before explaining, “When I was 17, I got a call saying that [fashion photographer] Steven Meisel wanted me in New York the next day to front a new campaign.
-I’d never modelled before, but in a moment of madness I agreed, flew out, did the shoot and made it back to school in time for my first class on Monday.”
+In July 2019, Hurley fronted Pat McGrath's 'Sublime Perfection' campaign.
+Hurley told Vogue, "It feels strange being referred to as a model" before explaining, "When I was 17, I got a call saying that [fashion photographer] Steven Meisel wanted me in New York the next day to front a new campaign.
+I'd never modelled before, but in a moment of madness I agreed, flew out, did the shoot and made it back to school in time for my first class on Monday."

-In July 2020, Hurley signed with IMG models; whose clients include Kate Moss, Gisele Bündchen, Cara Delevingne, and Gigi and Bella Hadid.
-Since then, he has worked with giants of fashion, including Mert and Marcus, Katie Grand and Luigi and Iango.
+In July 2020, Hurley signed with IMG, whose clients include Kate Moss, Gisele Bündchen, Cara Delevingne, and Gigi and Bella Hadid.
+Since then, he has worked with such notable figures from the world of fashion as Mert and Marcus, Katie Grand and Luigi and Iango.